CKalitin/ckalitin.github.io/_posts/2026-01-29-supersyncronous-transfer-orbits.md

 A few weeks ago SpainSat NG 2 - a Spanish Military Telecommunication Satellite launched in October 2025 - was struck by a micrometeoroid while 50,000 km above the Earth.
 Note that at 50,000 km altitude there is extremely little man-made space debris, so the impactor was almost certainly a natural micrometeoroid, see [the distribution of space debris](https://www.google.com/search?client=firefox-b-d&hs=DMRU&sca_esv=8661a703ca5d5409&sxsrf=AE3TifPul-NgCOJjxg__-p-XSQuptlGVRg:1767592158357&udm=2&fbs=AIIjpHxU7SXXniUZfeShr2fp4giZ1Y6MJ25_tmWITc7uy4KIeuYzzFkfneXafNx6OMdA4MRo3L_oOc-1oJ7O1RV73dx3MIyCigtuiU2aDjExIvydX85cOq96-7Mxd4KSNCLhHwYIo4RJXEXVWYwYSeCFXG0J5g7J0_QlNiqM4Euq3DbUukakRlQBtEL4YIItWZLBS4_D4qpoqMYJgdHY3UCoXAcIgwU4ag&q=space+debris+over+earth+altitude+distribution&sa=X&ved=2ahUKEwjDsdP12fORAxUKODQIHf6EJ9sQtKgLegQIFhAB&biw=958&bih=954&dpr=1#sv=CAMSVhoyKhBlLUV5aTNlcWE4OXRmMU9NMg5FeWkzZXFhODl0ZjFPTToOQWpwMm80NXhQWDdHbE0gBCocCgZtb3NhaWMSEGUtRXlpM2VxYTg5dGYxT00YADABGAcgyYC8kwMwAkoKCAIQAhgCIAIoAg).

-This satellite was transiting to a Geostationary Orbit above Earth at an altitude of 35,768 km using a supers ynchronous transfer orbit with an apogee of approximately 50,000 km.
+This satellite was transiting to a Geostationary Orbit above Earth at an altitude of 35,768 km using a super synchronous transfer orbit with an apogee of approximately 50,000 km.
 This is in contrast to a more common direct geostationary transfer orbit (GTO) with an apogee of 35,768 km.

 After stepping out of the steam room an hour ago I got to thinking about the dV savings of using a super synchronous transfer orbit versus a standard geostationary transfer orbit so - with great help from Gemini and Grok Code Fast 1 - I wrote some Python scripts to model dV of given maneuvers.